 Doge’s Palace – Area: San Marco · Best for: history and architecture · Time needed: 1.5 to 2.5 hours · Worth it: Yes, one of the clearest high-payoff visits in the city. · Book ahead: Yes, especially in busy periods.

-Grand Canal by vaporetto – Area: Across the city · Best for: seeing Venice efficiently · Time needed: 45 minutes to 1 hour · Worth it: Very, if you want the city’s best moving overview without a private splurge. · Book ahead: No.
+Grand Canal by vaporetto – Area: Across the city · Best for: seeing Venice efficiently · Time needed: 45 minutes to 1 hour · Worth it: Very, if you want the city’s best moving overview without a private boat splurge. · Book ahead: No.

 Rialto Market and Rialto area walk – Area: San Polo · Best for: local texture and food · Time needed: 1 to 2 hours · Worth it: Yes, especially in the morning. · Book ahead: No.